 Employees designated University and Academic Professionals are eligible for the leave benefits described below.
 All leave benefits outlined below are based on a full-time work schedule.

 Employees hired into Classified positions posted after July 1, 2016 are eligible for these leave benefits on January 1, 2018.
 Classified employees who elect to become University and Academic Professionals through the open enrollment period (January 1, 2018 - March 31, 2018) and A&P faculty will be eligible for the benefits outlined below effective July 1, 2018.
 Learn more about initial conversion to this new leave plan.

-Paid leave may be used by employees for any purpose.
-This includes vacation, sick days, child care, doctors’ appointments, bereavement, personal days, religious holidays, etc. Paid leave accruals are in addition to paid holidays.
+University leave may be used by employees for any purpose.
+This includes vacation, sick days, child care, doctors’ appointments, bereavement, personal days, religious holidays, etc. University leave accruals are in addition to paid holidays.